skolomorphic/skolomorphic.github.io/src/pages/proof-of-existence/record-of-existence.md

 >
 > **Description:** The heir of Cyprian Duval will surely be called by this name.

+### [Bound Prophet of the Single Path]

+> **Symbol:** Seamlessly knotted rope with no ends
+>
+> **Description:** The dreamer of another future fears making great changes, lest the future slip out of control.
+Go forth and walk step by step to the end; dream as many variations as you like, for the destination you have envisioned will not change.
+But surely the small changes you accumulate will be enough to divert the path at the most critical moment.
+>
+> **Title Skill:** When the user sleeps, they can dream of the future, from now until a chosen future point in time.
+Until they reach the end date of the future that they have seen, they will not be able to dream of a different end.
+>
+> **Note:** Kosmonymia is watching you.

 ### [Caller of What Must Be True]

 > **Symbol:** Black knife